flutter/website/src/docs/get-started/codelab-web.md

 <li markdown="1">Set a breakpoint.<br>
 In the Dart code,
-scroll down to line 68, where `progress` is updated:
+scroll down to where `progress` is updated:

 <!-- skip -->
 ```dart